woocommerce/woocommerce/readme.txt

 = 1.4.3 =
 * Fix for variation shipping class detection
 * Classes added to my-account
+* Fix for price filtering when the shop is the homepage
+* Renamed orderby GET variable to 'sort' to prevent conflicts with permalinks

 = 1.4.2 - 09/02/2012 =
 * Uninstall fix